-Emergence Therapeutics’ science is being harnessed to develop best- or first-in-class antibody drug conjugates (ADCs) for the treatment of solid tumors.
-Our lead product is ETx-01, an ADC against Nectin-4.
+Emergence Therapeutics’ science is being harnessed to develop best-in-class or first-in-class antibody drug conjugates (ADCs) for the treatment of solid tumors.
 Our aim is to target difficult to treat tumors with high efficacy, lower risk of side effects and the ability to avoid resistance.
+Our lead investigational product is an ADC against Nectin-4.

 Nectin-4 has been clinically validated as an ADC target by enfortumab vedotin, recently approved for the treatment of urothelial cancers by the US FDA.
 It is highly expressed by many different cancers and has a very limited expression in healthy tissues, especially compared to many other ADC targets.

-Emergence Therapeutics has a phased development plan to deliver on the potential of ETx-01 and its broader pipeline.
-Given the high unmet need in [cancers with Nectin-4 expression and 17p deletions] our objective is to seek accelerated approval through Breakthrough Therapy Designation for indications such as urothelial cancer.
-Additional indications would include certain breast cancers, pancreatic cancer and ovarian cancer.
-Longer term, we believe ETx-01 has potential as a tumor agnostic treatment for Nectin-4+/17p deletion tumors.
+Emergence Therapeutics follows a development plan to deliver on the potential of its lead ADC and its broader pipeline.
+Given the high unmet need in cancers with Nectin-4 expression our objective is to seek accelerated approval through Breakthrough Therapy Designation.
+Indications would include certain breast cancers, pancreatic cancer and ovarian cancer as well as urothelial cancer.
+Longer term, we believe our lead program has potential as a tumor agnostic treatment for all Nectin-4 expressing tumors.

-Beyond ETx-01 Emergence is actively exploring opportunities to develop further best- or first-in-class ADCs driven by therapeutic need.
+Beyond the lead program Emergence Therapeutics is actively exploring opportunities to develop further best-in-class or first-in-class ADCs driven by therapeutic need.

 Licensing and collaboration agreement with SATT Sud-Est (the regional tech transfer office for the Aix-Marseille Université, CNRS and Inserm) through which the Company has been granted exclusive rights to a set of anti-Nectin-4 antibodies from Marc Lopez at the Cancer Research Center in Marseille (CRCM), France, who discovered the nectin family of proteins.
 SATT Sud-Est is also providing financial support to the Emergence program.